 In Genesis when Adam and Eve were the only people on earth, 100 percent of the people believed and trusted in God.
 As time progressed people stopped believing and trusting in God.

-In Genesis at the time of Noah, his family was the only ones on earth that still believed and trusted in God.
+In Genesis at the time of Noah, his family were the only people on earth that still believed and trusted in God.
 So the percentage was rather low considering the population had continued to grow.

 After God sent the Flood, Noah and his family members were the only ones on earth, so the percentage was again nearly 100 percent of people believing and trusting in God.

-As time progressed, God kept calling the Israelites back to Him.
+As time progressed, God kept calling the Israelites back to himself.
 Ultimately, though, as the population of the earth regrew, the overall percentage began to drop.
-Just before the birth of Jesus the bulk of the world’s people were not believing or trusting in God.
+Just before the birth of Jesus, the bulk of the world’s people were not believing or trusting in God.
 The diagram above illustrates this general principle.

 Even the Pharisees, Jewish leaders in the time of Jesus, were not trusting in God but following traditions and not what God was actually saying in the Bible—otherwise they would have been expecting the Messiah.

-The wise men knew, and John the Baptist, who prepared many in Israel for Jesus, knew.
+We do know at least the wise men, Mary, Joseph, Anna, Simeon, and the family of John the Baptist, who prepared many in Israel for Jesus, knew.
 This is still a very low percentage of people believing and trusting in God when Jesus was born.
 Jesus came when few believed and trusted in God.

-When Jesus came to earth it was a low point in earth history, so His timing was very significant, but the mission was completed perfectly and we now have the opportunity to return to God as a free gift in Jesus Christ.
+When Jesus came to earth, it was a low point in history, so his timing was very significant.
+The mission was completed perfectly, and we now have the opportunity to return to God because of the free gift in Jesus Christ.

-If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 (Romans 10:9)